 The department offers students opportunities to experience psychology in action, thereby shaping their personal visions.
 Several of the department's courses offer opportunity for research experience.
 The department also offers some forty internships with Holland area human service agencies and businesses.
-Other internships and research opportunities are available on campus (eg., Frost Social Science Research Center) and through off-campus semester programs in Philadelphia and Chicago.
+Other internships and research opportunities are available on campus (eg., Frost Social Science Research Center) and through off-campus study programs at The Philadelphia Center and the Chicago Semester.